-Notice that fractional direct and inverse Cauchy type problems have been studied by many authors since their applications and the intrinsic development of the fractional calculus theory.
-We refer, for instance, the sources \cite{inve2,si5,inve5,inve4,inve6,RTT,si3,inve7,si1,inve1,si4} and references therein.
-The following books \cite{[27],book2006,bookana,samko,fee} as well.
+By using the new Dirac type operator we study some direct and inverse fractional Cauchy type problems in the setting of Clifford analysis.
+We consider Cauchy type problems of similar type as those in \cite{BRS,fractional-laplacian,generalizedCauchyRS}.
+Fractional direct and inverse Cauchy type problems have been studied by many authors since their applications and the intrinsic development of the fractional calculus theory.
+We refer, for instance, to the sources \cite{inve2,si5,inve5,inve4,inve6,RTT,si3,inve7,si1,inve1,si4} and references therein.
+The following books \cite{diethelm,kilbas,bookana,samko,fee} are of relevance as well.

-With respect to the Dirac type operators, its great impact and applications in Clifford analysis and PDE's are well-known, see e.g. the books \cite{[4],[6],cerebook,otrobookd,[17]}, and also the papers \cite{[3a],calleje,2009,ferreira2017mmas,ferreira2017,[16a]}.
-For some works related to more general presentations and applications of Dirac type operators, see e.g. \cite{gene1,ferreira2018,gene2,generalizedintro}.

-In some theoretical frames, our results and the generalized fractional Dirac type operators will allow one in the future to explore different questions between fractional calculus and some topics like Clifford analysis, quantum mechanics, physics, etc \cite{[10a],[14a],[17a],[19a]}.